Old Man Yells at iCloud

 Federico Viticci has written extensively about his frustrations with the Files app on iOS.
 My primary exposure to the Files app is through iOS, on my iPhone, where it’s cramped, and the history of bad planning lives on in the cluttered mess of app-specific iCloud Drive folders.

 Remember when Apple’s solution to file management was to give every app its own little folder like you never used a file in more than one app?
-Completely turning the concept behind them on their head?
-They should be used based on projects, tasks, media types, but it was just so every app had an island of whatever it was the app did?
+Completely turning the concept of folders and files on its head.
+They should be based on projects, tasks, media types.
+Then iOS said it was just so every app had an island of whatever it was the app did.
 Of course you remember, because you’ve still got the same mess that I do.

 Back to the Mac